-Includes 18,477 shares issuable upon exercise of options that are exercisable currently or within 60 days of August 15, 2005.
-Also includes 21,100 shares of unvested restricted common stock.
-Does not - (6) include any shares in respect of Mr. Broadhurst's ownership of 0.09% of the outstanding common interests in HCG Holdings LLC. - (8) - Includes 24,728 shares issuable upon exercise of options that are exercisable currently or within 60 days of August 15, 2005.
-Also includes 16,700 shares of unvested restricted common stock.
+Includes 24,728 shares issuable upon exercise of options that are exercisable currently or within 60 days of December 31, 2005.
+Also includes 15,075 shares of unvested restricted common stock. - Includes 8,602 shares issuable upon exercise of options that are exercisable currently or within 60 days of December 31, 2005.
+Also includes 10,750 shares of unvested restricted common stock.
+Does not include any shares in respect of Mr. McCartney's ownership of 0.09% of the outstanding common interests in HCG Holdings LLC. - Includes 15,000 shares of unvested restricted common stock. - Includes an aggregate of 170,657 shares issuable upon exercise of options held by members of the group that are exercisable currently or within 60 days of December 31, 2005.
+Also includes 322,075 shares of unvested restricted common stock.
+Does not include any shares in respect of the 3.5% of the outstanding common interests in HCG Holdings LLC collectively held by members of the group.